Hybrid Mortgage Arbitrage

 Depending on how much cash and debt the policyholder has run through the policy, this could mean hundreds of thousands, maybe even millions of dollars supplementing the policyholder’s income and retirement.
 This depends on the cash value of the policy (the policyholder's debt balance) and the policy holder's age.

-Hybrid Mortgage Arbitrage is a type of Hybrid Financial Arbitrage, that includes the early pay off a mortgage.
+This is a type of Hybrid Financial Arbitrage, that includes the early pay off of a mortgage.
 The solution is a unique combination of GPS debt technology and a special kind of index universal life insurance, BOLI for any American adult, family or business.
 This has never been done before.